Ropes & Gray and Project Citizenship Sue USCIS to Protect Access to Citizenship for Low-Income Immigrants

 “Citizenship isn’t only for the wealthy,” said Veronica Serrato, executive director of Project Citizenship.
 “USCIS’s efforts to eliminate fee waivers on the basis of the receipt of Medicaid, food stamps, or other public assistance is cruel, inefficient, and illegal.
 We are so grateful to Ropes and Gray for their extraordinary pro bono representation.”

-Led by Ms. Roy, the Boston-based Ropes & Gray team on this matter includes litigation & enforcement associates Stephanie Fagan and Gregory Hardy.
+Led by Ms. Roy, the Boston-based Ropes & Gray team on this matter includes litigation & enforcement associate Stephanie Fagan.

 A copy of the complaint can be found here.